-In the Disciplinary & Regulatory sphere, members of chambers act across a variety of business and professional sectors, in proceedings brought by disciplinary bodies and state or commonwealth statutory regulators.
+In the Disciplinary & Regulatory sphere, barristers at Level Twenty Seven chambers act across a variety of business and professional sectors, in proceedings brought by disciplinary bodies and state or commonwealth statutory regulators.

 Work in this area includes: